How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 Weeks 16-18 — Draft EHCP issued

-The LA must send you a draft EHCP and give you at least 15 days to comment, request changes, and name your preferred school.
+The local authority must send you a draft EHCP and give you at least 15 days to comment, request changes, and name your preferred school.
 This is the most important point to negotiate Section F wording.

 6. 6